oracle-livelabs/apex/apex-professional-hol14/import-export-theme.md

      ![Preferences Changed](images/file-imported.png " ")

 2. To export theme styles:
-   From the Additional Options menu, select Export.
+   From the Additional Options menu, select **Export**.
 This option exports the current style configuration into a JSON file.

      ![Preferences Changed](images/export-file.png " ")

 3. To reset theme styles:
-   From the Additional Options menu, select Reset.
+   From the Additional Options menu, select **Reset**.
    This option reverts any unsaved theme style changes.

      ![Preferences Changed](images/reset-file.png " ")